jskoetsier/phreakbot/README.md

 - Enhanced support for custom commands like `!item = value` and `!item?`
 - More detailed logging
 - Asynchronous operation for better performance

+## Scripts

+All utility scripts are located in the `scripts/` directory.
+See [scripts/README.md](scripts/README.md) for detailed information about each script.

 ## Configuration